 - 20 for residents.
 Often places are chosen as film locations precisely because they are quiet or off the beaten track.
-These areas cannot cope with the sudden increase in visitors. - 25 Take, for example, the Glenfinnan viaduct in Scotland.
+These areas cannot cope with the sudden increase in visitors. - Take, for example, the Glenfinnan viaduct in Scotland.
 This stretch of railway was made famous by the iconic Hogwarts Express train in the Harry Potter films.
-This picturesque area is inhabited by just 150 people, who have to put up with over 500,000 visitors turning up - 30 annually to see the famous bridge and take photos of the steam train as it passes over the viaduct.
+This picturesque area is inhabited by just 150 people, who have to put up with over 500,000 visitors turning up - annually to see the famous bridge and take photos of the steam train as it passes over the viaduct.
 British Transport Police have warned that fans are risking their lives by wandering across the railway.
-The local authorities have expressed concern about - 35 the possibility of accidents due to overcrowding and dangerously parked vehicles.
+The local authorities have expressed concern about - the possibility of accidents due to overcrowding and dangerously parked vehicles.

-And then there is Maya Bay, the once quiet beach in Thailand, made famous by the film The Beach, starring Leonardo DiCaprio, which had to be closed off to all and suncream.
+And then there is Maya Bay, the once quiet beach in Thailand, made famous by the film The Beach, starring Leonardo DiCaprio, which had to be closed off to all the bay was destroyed by pollution from litter, boats and suncream.
 Since the bay has reopened, certain restrictions have been put in place to protect the restored coral.
-For example, tourists can only visit for an hour; swimming and motorboats 50 are banned from the bay.
+For example, tourists can only visit for an hour; swimming and motorboats are banned from the bay.

 In the Bronx, in New York, the stone staircase, where Joaquin Phoenix did his famous dance down the steps in the film Joker has become a popular tourist destination.
 So many fans have flooded to the steps to take selfies or re-enact the dance scene, that visitors have been requested by local authorities to stay away from the landmark because of complaints that their presence is causing an obstacle to local commuters trying to go to work.
 The locals also object to the fact that fans have no desire to check out the other attractions or restaurants in the neighbourhood.
 Instead, they just head straight to the steps, take selfies, then go away again, without hanging around long enough to spend any money in the area.
-Some hotspots have good reason to complain.
-But the set-jetting trend is also very real.
-The responsibility lies with the set-jetters to respect the locals, the environment, and to contribute to the economy, so everybody can benefit.

-65 locals have expressed their feelings in the form of graffiti, saying, 'This is real life.
+Some locals have expressed their feelings in the form of graffiti, saying, 'This is real life.
 Not a movie.'

 This is very true.
-They and others living near location tourism
+They and others living near location tourism the economy, so everybody can benefit.